-rants annoved people who thought they had signed up for a newsletter While today only a few acres remain, the Hempstead Plains once about birdwatching, and the society soon showed Vogt the door.
-But he stretched for 60,000 acres clear across Nassau County and into neighhad found his calling: protecting the delicate balance that supports life boring Queens and Suffolk Counties.
-One of the few natural prairies on Earth. east of the Allegheny Mountains, it was covered in native grasses and William Vogt is one of two scientists Charles C. Mann profiles in The filled with birds.
-The prairie, originally surrounded by oak forests, had Wizard and the Prophet: Two Remarkable Scientists and Their Dueling Vicivilization pressing on its borders by the early 20th century.
-In 1902, in sions to Shape Tomorrow's World, a book whose origin dates to the birth one of the towns flanking the plains, William Vogt entered this world. of Mann's daughter and his worries about her future on an increasingly A shy and solitary child, Vogt spent many of his early years explorcrowded planet.
-"Is the world big enough, rich enough for all these ing the mostly untouched Hempstead Plains.
-"I learned the pleasures of people to flourish?" the author asks.
-"Or have I brought my children solitude," he said, "the unbroken freedom to see, smell, and listen.
-These into a time of general collapse?"
-In search of an answer Mann uses the hours alone, though never many at a time, nonetheless sensitized me contrasts between his two scientists to illustrate two very different apto the open countryside and prepared me for the enjoyment of winds proaches to looming ecological crises.
+While today only a few acres remain, the Hempstead Plains once stretched for 60,000 acres clear across Nassau County and into neighboring Queens and Suffolk Counties.
+One of the few natural prairies east of the Allegheny Mountains, it was covered in native grasses and filled with birds.
+The prairie, originally surrounded by oak forests, had civilization pressing on its borders by the early 20th century.
+In 1902, in one of the towns flanking the plains, William Vogt entered this world.

-and skies, plains, mountains, forests and the sea, for the rest of my life."
+A shy and solitary child, Vogt spent many of his early years exploring the mostly untouched Hempstead Plains.
+"I learned the pleasures of solitude," he said, "the unbroken freedom to see, smell, and listen.
+These hours alone, though never many at a time, nonetheless sensitized me to the open countryside and prepared me for the enjoyment of winds and skies, plains, mountains, forests and the sea, for the rest of my life."
 Memories of this time sustained Vogt when his family moved to the congestion and concrete of Brooklyn.
-When he contracted polio at Boy Scout camp at age 14, long walks became impossible, and he switched to birdwatching.
+When he contracted polio at Boy Scout camp at age 14, long walks became impossible, and he switched were slashed into the marshes and wetlands across Long Island and elsewhere to help control mosquitoes and malaria; Vogt watched in dismay as the birds fled.
+He used his soapbox as editor of the Audubon Society's journal to rail against these destructive practices and to rally his fellow birdwatchers to fight the good fight and become stewards of the environments in which their favorite creatures lived.
+Vogt's rants annoyed people who thought they had signed up for a newsletter about birdwatching, and the society soon showed Vogt the door.
+But he had found his calling: protecting the delicate balance that supports life

 Vogt's love of birding led him to jobs at bird sanctuaries and in the ornithology department of the American Museum of Natural History.
 Around this time he began to notice the damage modern civilization was wreaking on his beloved wild spaces.
-In the 1930s drainage ditches were slashed into the marshes and wetlands across Long Island and elsewhere to help control mosquitoes and malaria; Vogt watched in dismay as the birds fled.
-He used his soapbox as editor of the Audubon Society's journal to rail against these destructive practices and to rally his fellow birdwatchers to fight the good fight and become stewards of the environments in which their favorite creatures lived.
-Vogt's
+In the 1930s drainage ditches